 Amazon and Shopify are just two of the popular companies embracing AI in E-commerce.
 They use it to help customers make better purchasing decisions.
 Likewise, AI can be used to improve the customer experience by empowering chatbots and virtual assistants in areas of the buying process where human assistance is most useful.

 That said, AI can also potentially improve our shopping experience, which is the primary goal of any E-commerce provider.
-Ultimately, the increased use of AI in E-commerce will significantly reduce the amount of human labour required, lowering costs for suppliers and benefiting consumers!
+Ultimately, the increased use of AI in E-commerce will significantly reduce the amount of human labor required, lowering costs for suppliers and benefiting consumers!

 Artificial intelligence can also be very helpful in boosting your business by using it for the right problems.
 So, ‘according to Appen Surveys, business spending on AI increased by 55% between 2020 and 2021′.